-The semi-distributed pooled and distributed pooled calibrations are very similar for monthly streamflow projections, yet differ in their projections of extreme flows in part due to their differences in the spatial variability of optimal parameters, with the distributed pooled calibration showing less uncertainty for 100 year flood events.
-We evaluated the separate and joint influence of uncertainties in parameter estimation and future climate on projections of seasonal streamflow and 100-year flood across calibration schemes and found that the uncertainty resulting from variations in projected climate between GCMs substantially outweighs the calibration uncertainty.
+The semi-distributed pooled and distributed pooled calibrations are very similar for monthly streamflow projections, yet differ in their projections of extreme flows in part due to their differences in the spatial variability of optimal parameters, with the distributed pooled calibration showing less uncertainty for 100-year daily flood events.
+We evaluated the separate and joint influence of uncertainties in parameter estimation and future climate on projections of seasonal streamflow and 100-year daily flood across calibration schemes and found that the uncertainty resulting from variations in projected climate between the CMIP5 GCMs substantially outweighs the calibration uncertainty.
+These results agree with other studies showing the dominance of GCM uncertainty in future hydrologic projections (Chen et al., 2011; Exbrayat et al., 2014).
+While the GCM-based simulations still have widespread use in assessing the impacts of climate change on water resources availability, the bounds of uncertainty resulting from an ensemble of GCMs cannot be well-defined because of the low credibility with which GCMs are able to produce timeseries of future climate (Koutsoyiannis et al., 2008).
+This issue hinders a straightforward appraisal of future water availability under climate change and has motivated other efforts; e.g. performance-based selection of GCMs (Perez et al., 2014).

+In addition to the uncertainties surrounding model parameters and future climate explored in this study, there is also significant uncertainty in streamflow projections stemming from structural differences between applied hydrologic models, which can be especially pertinent where robust calibration is hampered by the scarcity of data (Exbrayat et al., 2014).
+Further, the residual error variance of hydrologic model simulations would increase the effects of hydrologic model uncertainty as compared to that of the climate projections (Steinschneider et al., 2014).
+These issues need to be addressed in future work for exploring a comprehensive uncertainty assessment of climate change risk for poorly monitored hydrologic systems.

 Successful automatic calibration algorithms for hydrologic models are based primarily on global optimization algorithms that are computationally expensive and require a large number of function evaluations (Kuzmin et al., 2008).
 Although the speed and capacity of computers have increased multi-fold in the past several decades, the time consumed by running hydrological models (especially complex, physically based, distributed hydrological models) is still a concern for hydrology practitioners.
 A single trial of parameter optimization of HYMOD_DS associated with 100,000 runs can take 28 days on a single processor (Figure S7).
-The use of high performance computing power was essential in this study to better understand the implications of different calibration choices and their associated uncertainty for streamflow projections.In the future, remote sensing and satellite information can be integrated into calibration approaches to develop more robust estimates of spatially distributed parameter values for distributed hydrological modeling.
+Accordingly, the use of high performance computing power was essential in this study to better understand the implications of different calibration choices and their associated uncertainty for streamflow projections.
+Enhanced data with high spatial and temporal resolution are increasingly available from remote sensing and satellite products.
+In the future, remote sensing and satellite information can be integrated into calibration approaches to develop more robust estimates of spatially distributed parameter values, enabling internal consistency of distributed hydrological modeling.
 Significant progress has been made toward this end (Tang et al., 2009; Khan et al., 2011; Thirel et al., 2013).
-Future work will consider using advanced computing techniques to understand how such information can enhance the hydrologic simulation at ungaged sites and reduce the parameter uncertainty of distributed hydrologic models in data-scarce regions.
+Future work will consider using high performance computing power (e.g. Laloy and Vrugt, 2012; Zhang et al., 2013) to understand how such information can enhance the hydrologic simulation at ungaged sites and reduce the calibration uncertainty of distributed hydrologic models in data-scarce regions.

 Acknowledgements